bat-z/bat-z/README.md

  7. I don't really like large crowds also if it's a large group, I usually walk away.

+8. I'm actually pretty scared to interact with DC fans at first on safe, bec I don’t know... usually they’re all friends with my ex friends or with people who hurt me, and it gets really awkward.

 more in here;